Wait, what plugin did I use for that sound?

 .

-Although most plugins have their own preset management, they tend to work differently, certainly if the plugins are from different developers.
-However Gig Performer offers its own solutions for managing presets and adds some powerful workflow shortcuts.
+Most plugins have their own preset management.
+They tend to work differently, certainly if the plugins are from different developers.
+However, Gig Performer offers its own solutions for managing presets and adds some powerful workflow shortcuts.

 If you open the editor for any plugin, there is always a header area with two buttons on the right edge.